viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 {{% alert title="Tip" color="tip" %}}

-If you are using different hardware than us, the navigation setup process will be mostly the same, but you will need to substitute your robot's components.
+If you are using different hardware, the navigation setup process will be mostly the same, but you will need to substitute your robot's components.

 {{% /alert %}}